kapistelijaKrisu/FullstackForum/doc/backlog.md

 ## after summer

 ### priority
-- tidy UI to show that forumpost is locked
 - proper error message for incorrect login
 - delete comments and name variables of cat/post/com
 - edit category/forumposts/comments